-The Capital Projects Funds Capital Projects Funds reported a combined fund balance of \$8,589,165.
-These funds are available to meet the Agency's current operating and capital program costs.
+Capital Projects Funds Capital Projects Funds reported a combined fund balance of \$6,137,596.
+These funds are available to meet the Agency's current operating and capital program costs; however, it should be noted that these funds are mostly reserves from the Agency's FPRP which concluded in 1998.
+Aside from Special Revenue Funds, there is no long-term sustained funding in place to support Agency operations indefinitely.